zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 Aforementioned Skype account deleter's victims contacted me one year after.
 Emails with Security Code were not sent this time, a new way was apparently found.

 Frankly speaking, I'd been fed up with all of this.
-I'd been tired to implore, eat the dust and beg for fixing the holes during so many months.
+I'd been tired to implore, eat the dust and beg for fixing the holes for so many months.

 As I wrote before, I'd been using Skype for about ten years.
 My primary account **zhovner** is quite the same old.
 I felt that it's unfair to witness to other people's suffering not having walked in the same shoes.
 Then I decided to conduct an experiment and order the deletion of my own account.